HORIZON CITY PD

 2. Non-TCOLE Certified Applicant

-The department recruiter is Lieutenant Kaycee Valdez.
-She can be contacted via email kvaldez@horizoncity.org or by telephone 915-852-1047 ext.
-310.
+The department police officer recruiter is Lieutenant Kaycee Valdez.
+She can be contacted via email kvaldez@horizoncity.org.

 3. Written Examination, consists of four sections: Mathematics, Reading Comprehension, Grammar, and Incident Report Writing.
 To pass the written test, an average minimum score of 70% is required.